-Anova recently partnered with four design firms to collaborate with our own product team to create new perforation patterns for the Tandem Bench, which will debut Oct.
+Anova recently partnered with four design firms to collaborate with our own product team to create new perforation patterns for the Tandem Bench, which made its debut Oct.
 20 at the ASLA Annual meeting in Los Angeles.
-Each firm created a unique design that we are excited to showcase in person at our booth in L.A.
+Each firm created a unique design that we were thrilled to showcase at our booth in L.A.

 Below is an interview with designer Adam McCollister from Dix.Hite + Partners with details about the inspiration behind the “Perspective” pattern and design process.

 Q & A with Dix.Hite + Partners

 How did you come up with the design?

 As we do with many of our projects, we kicked it off with a brown-bag design charrette during lunch (including administrative staff).
 From there, individuals developed their designs further.
 The “Perspective” design stemmed from the desire for a slightly modern twist on a classic design… to keep it simple and not too trendy.

 What is one thing that inspired your design?

 The classic shadowbox fence, and how your view of (and beyond) is ever-changing… a new look from every angle.
 As a simple pattern with a 7° twist adhered to a sleek and timeless bench, “Perspective” uses a direct offset of the perforations in the backrest and back panel to allow dynamic views through the bench as one moves past, ultimately drawing you in to take a closer look and have a seat.
 The experience is heightened by powder coating the back panel with a contrasting color.

 What do you think the biggest challenge was during this process?